-This City initiative intends to help guide City staff on their journeys of reconciliation and is predicated on building and maintaining positive and respectful relationships with Indigenous Peoples.
+The Indigenous Framework intends to help guide City staff on their journeys of reconciliation and is predicated on building and maintaining positive and respectful relationships with Indigenous Peoples.
 The Framework has been designed to be a living initiative that will change and adapt as our relationships grow and mature, and as Indigenous communities identify needs and priorities.